 Sarah Josepha Hale famously campaigned to make Thanksgiving a national holiday, but less well known are her stealth efforts to bring the Christmas tree into American living rooms.

 Puritan New England had in the 17th century banned Christmas – a rowdy celebration quite unlike the family holiday we celebrate today.
-By the Civil War Christmas was making a comeback: Charles Dickens’ 1843 story A Christmas Carol popularized the idea of a secular holiday that celebrated the Christian values of kindness and generosity.
+By the Civil War, Christmas started to make a comeback.
+Charles Dickens’ 1843 story A Christmas Carol popularized the idea of a secular holiday that celebrated the Christian values of kindness and generosity.

 That year, the Illustrated London News printed a woodcut of Queen Victoria, her German husband Prince Albert, five of their children and a governess gathered around a tabletop Christmas tree.
 Two years later, Hale ran with the image of Victoria and Albert next to their tree -- after editing out Albert’s sash and moustache, Victoria’s tiara and boxes of German cookies under the tree.
 It was supposed to depict the modern American family.

-The next year, a woodsman named Mark Carr cut down evergreen trees in the Catskills, hauled them by oxen sled to New York City and sold them all in Washington Market.
+The next year, a woodsman named Mark Carr cut down evergreen trees in the Catskills.
+He then hauled them by oxen sled to New York City and sold every last one in Washington Market.
 In 1856, Franklin Pierce put up the first Christmas tree in the White House.

 Godey’s 150,000 readers paid attention.
 Not for nothing did the magazine call itself ‘the queen of the monthlies.’
 Other magazines such as Harper’s followed Hale’s lead in promoting Christmas and the rituals that went along with it.

 In 1870, the federal government declared Christmas a national holiday.
-By then, putting up a Christmas tree was something most families did in America.
+By then, most American families put up a Christmas tree at Yuletide.